answersLogoWhite

 Powers shared by both the federal and state governments are called "concurrent powers."
 For example, they both have the power to tax, to try criminals in court, and to build roads.

-What powers do the state and federal governments share?
+These are powers both the state and federal governments have at the same time?